Policy and Advocacy

 - Educating Congress, State legislators, and other professional organizations and stakeholders about AADE’s advocacy priorities.

-AADE is always working for its members at both the Federal and State levels on issues that support and promote the diabetes educator.
+AADE is always working for its members at the Federal level on issues that support and promote the diabetes educator.
 In addition, we are constantly monitoring legislation that affects diabetes educators, diabetes education and people with diabetes.
 When needed, AADE takes a position on an issue.
-These are current pieces of legislation that AADE is supporting, opposing or monitoring.
-This list is updated regularly.
+These are current pieces of federal legislation that AADE is directly involved with, supporting or opposing.

 In an effort to gain recognition of the qualified diabetes educator, AADE has embarked on a diabetes educator state licensure initiative.
 As management of diabetes becomes increasingly complex, it is imperative that diabetes health care professionals be well educated and appropriately credentialed.
 Licensure of the Diabetes Educator will provide minimum standards for patient safety and for recognition of the professional.